Operator Services - Interexchange Carriers - V13.0

 Provisioning and Installation

-BLV/BLI – WA and OR Only
+BLV/BLI – NE, WA and OR Only

 This service offering and its requirements are in the CenturyLink Operating Companies Tariff F.C.C.
 No. 11.
 Each service provider shall route Inward BLV/BLI traffic inquiries over separate verify trunks (not the local/IntraLATA trunks) established between CenturyLink's respective operator bureaus.